Dandan-star0/Dandan-star0.github.io/README.md

 **the evolution and final fate of massive binary stars**, **gravitational mergers**,
 and **interacting supernovae**.

-My research combines **stellar evolution theory**, **hydrodynamic simulations**,
-and **light-curve modelling** to understand how massive stars evolve, collapse,
-and produce gravitational-wave progenitors and diverse supernova types.
+My research combines **stellar evolution theory**, and **light-curve modelling** to understand how massive stars evolve, collapse, and produce gravitational-wave mergers and diverse supernova types.

 </div>